gridsome/gridsome.org/blog/2018-09-14-say-hello-to-gridsome/index.md

 #### A better way to build websites

-Gridsome is a JAMstack framework - a new way to build websites that gives you better performance, higher security, cheaper hosting, and a better developer experience.
+Gridsome is built for the JAMstack workflow - a new way to build websites that gives you better performance, higher security, cheaper hosting, and a better developer experience.
 Generate prerendered (static) pages at build time for SEO-purpose and add powerful dynamic functionality with APIs and Vue.js.

 We believe the SSGs / JAMstack trend is just getting started.
 When you have first started to make websites this way there is no way back.
 You feel almost "dirty" when going back to a traditional WordPress / CMS setup.